randoop/grt-testing/scripts/experiment-scripts/README.md

 ./mutation-fig7.sh
 ```

-Each script is self-documented.
-Be sure to check the header comments at the top of each script to understand:
+Each script is documented at the top of the file with:
 - What it generates (figure/table)
 - What input parameters or configuration it expects
 - What output files it will produce and where